robrechtdr/pykaboo/README.rst

 Support & bug reports
 =====================
-If you need support or if you spot bugs send a message to robrecht.de.rouck at gmail.com.
+If you need support or if you spot bugs send a message to *robrecht.de.rouck at gmail.com*.
 If you have a github account opening an issue or making a poll request is appreciated in case of bugs.